IbaiMtnz05/Neural-Network-Classifier/README.md

    - Input data reference
    - Predictions array

 2. **Work Distribution**:
-   - Input data is divided into equal chunks
+   - Input data is divided into equal chunks.
-   - Each thread processes its assigned chunk through all neural network layers
+   - Each thread processes its assigned chunk through all neural network layers using `pthread_create()`.
-   - Results are combined into a single predictions array
+   - Results are combined into a single predictions array.

 3. **Thread Management**:
-   - Thread creation using clone() with CLONE_VM flag for shared memory
-   - Synchronization using waitpid()
+   - Threads are created with `pthread_create()` and synchronized using `pthread_join()`.
-   - Proper cleanup of thread resources
+   - Proper cleanup of thread resources is performed after execution.

 ### Key Functions